kotivo/job-exam/README.md

 ~$ ./put localhost 4440
 ```
 And see the time change in UTC and your local timezone by browsing to address *http://localhost:4440*.

+You might notice that each part is their own separate system and should work with any other part that comes from different "manufacturer"!